On the Beta Transformation: Conclusion

-What, exactly, do the words ``exactly solvable'' really mean?
-So, for example, equation \ref{eq:not de Rham curve} involves summation and multiplication, which has this aura of comfortable preciseness that an iterated function somehow does not.
-Where does this sensation come from?
-When performing arbitrary-precision numerical computations, it should be clear that neither addition nor multiplication are simple or easy: they both require fairly complex algorithms to implement, and have not-insignificant run-times.
-To be more precise: the algorithms are non-trivial because one is using a binary digit expansion to provide a model for a real number.
+The idea of analytic combinatorics takes on a whole new meaning in the computational age.
+Historically, the ability to provide an ``exact solution'' in the form of an analytic series has been highly prized; the ultimate achievement in many cases.
+Being able to expression a solution in terms of the addition and multiplication of real numbers is very comforting.
+Every school student eventually comes to feel that arithmetic on the real numbers is very natural and normal.
+It's more than that: Cartesian space is smooth and uniform, and all of differential geometry and topology are founded on notions of smoothness.

+The inner workings of computers expose (or hide!) a different truth.
+The most efficient algorithm for computing $sine(x)$ is not to sum the analytic series.
+Arbitrary precision numerical libraries open the rift further: neither addition nor multiplication are simple or easy.
+Both operations have a variety of different algorithms that have different run-times, different amounts of memory usage.
+In the effort to minimize space and time usage, some of these algorithms have grown quite complex.
+The root cause of the complexity is bewildering: it is the use of the binary digit expansion to represent a real number.
+Computers use the Cantor space $\left\{ 0,1\right\} ^{\omega}$ or at least a subset thereof, under the covers.

 Different representations of the real numbers potentially offer different algorithms and performance profiles.
-One could represent reals by rationals, but then two issues arise.
-One is that the rationals are not evenly distributed across the real number line: rationals with small denominators cluster about in a fractal fashion, studied deeply in number theory.
+One could represent reals by rationals, but then several other issues arise.
+One is that the rationals are not evenly distributed across the real number line: rationals with small denominators cluster about in a fractal fashion.
+This is easily exhibited by considering continued fractions.
 As a result, one promptly gets stuck in a quagmire of trying to understand what a ``uniform distribution'' should be.
 Binary expansions are more ``obviously'' uniform.
 A more basic issue is that, if working with rationals, one must somehow accomplish the addition or multiplication of two integers.
 To accomplish this, one has to represent the integers as sequences of bits, which only takes us back to where we started.
 There is no computational oracle that automatically knows the sum or product of integers: it has to be computed.
-The analysis being done in this text is a kind of a game, where not only is one algebraic arrangement of symbols is being compared to another, but also one computational algorithm is being compared for another.
-Unfortunately, this latter comparison is very nearly opaque and hidden.
-If only it could be made visible in some simple fashion.